wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 </tr>
 </table>

-If you’re currently using a user defined function (UDF) for which a built-in function is now available, you should use the corresponding built-in function as it is going to be quicker to run and more efficiently.
+If <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> currently using a user defined function (UDF) for which a built-in function is now available, you should use the corresponding built-in function as it is going to be quicker to run and more efficiently.

 ### Mathematical functions
-The mathematical functions each perform a calculation, usually based on input values that are provided as arguments, and return a numeric value.
-Here’s a table of supported built-in mathematical functions.
+The mathematical functions each perform a calculation, usually based on input values that are provided as arguments, and return a numeric value. <!-- deleted by customization Here's --><!-- keep by customization: begin --> Here’s <!-- keep by customization: end --> a table of supported built-in mathematical functions.

 <table>
 <tr>